JeffGiroux/f5_terraform/Azure/Standalone/README.md

     - Performed by VM instance during onboarding to retrieve passwords and private keys
   - Backend pool service discovery - requires "Reader"
     - Performed by F5 Application Services AS3
+- This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
+Therefore, Azure CLI is required.
+For installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
 - If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
 For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)
 - This template requires a service account to deploy with the Terraform Azure provider and build out all the neccessary Azure objects
   - See the [Terraform Azure Provider "Authenticating Using a Service Principal"](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) for details.
 Also, review the [available Azure built-in roles](https://docs.microsoft.com/en-gb/azure/role-based-access-control/built-in-roles) too.